Cap-go/capacitor-standard-version/README.md

 `npm i capacitor-standard-version`

+## Usage

-Then run `npx capacitor-standard-version` for update main version or `npx capacitor-standard-version --prerelease alpha` for alpha release for dev branch.
+Run `npx capacitor-standard-version` for update main version or `npx capacitor-standard-version --prerelease alpha` for alpha release for dev branch.

 Exemple of Github action to do it on every commit in `main` and `development`